ucsf-wynton/wynton-website-hpc/docs/howto/r.md

 to install packages into? (yes/No/cancel)
 ```

 R wants to make sure you are aware what is done, so it will, conservatively, also ask if you accept the default location.
 Answer 'yes' for this folder to be created.
-Afterward, the package will downloaded and the package installation be done:
+After this, the current and all future package installation in R will be installed into this folder without further questions asked.
+In this example, we will get:

 ```r
 Would you like to create a personal library